 Chair of Judges overview of the KPMG Sydney Royal Show

-Chair of Judges, PJ Charteris at the 2018 KPMG Sydney Royal Wine Awards Dinner
+Excerpts of the Chair of Judges, PJ Charteris speech at the 2019 WCA Sydney Royal Trophy Winner Lunch